rexresurreccionhome/mcp-servers/openai-rag-vector-store/README.md

 ## How It Works

-1. **Storage**: When you store a query, it's converted to vector embeddings using OpenAI's `text-embedding-3-small` model and saved to a persistent Vector Store
+1. **Storage**: When you store a query with context, the combined content is converted to vector embeddings using OpenAI's `text-embedding-3-small` model and saved to a persistent Vector Store
 2. **Retrieval**: When searching, the search term is also converted to embeddings, and cosine similarity is calculated to find the most relevant past queries
+3. **Enhanced Search**: Storing context (including answers) alongside queries enriches the vector embeddings, enabling semantic search for better retrieval accuracy
-3. **Persistence**: All data is stored in OpenAI's cloud, so it persists across server restarts
+4. **Persistence**: All data is stored in OpenAI's cloud, so it persists across server restarts

 ## Technical Details

 - **Vector Store**: Uses OpenAI's Beta Vector Store API
 - **Embeddings Model**: `text-embedding-3-small` for efficient semantic search
 - **Similarity Metric**: Cosine similarity for ranking results
-- **Storage Format**: JSON documents with query, context, and timestamp
+- **Storage Format**: Documents with query, context, and timestamp

 ## Troubleshooting